 Is wallpaper making a comeback?
-Today's wallpaper is nothing like your grandma's!
+It sure is, but with a distinctively modern tweak!
 Innovative patterns, designs, and custom papers make any home pop.

 Those Old Wallpaper Days

-Wallpaper can be traced all the way back to Renaissance Europe.
-Historically, wallpaper was created in order to replace the expensive wall tapestries that were so common.
+The use of wallpaper can be traced all the way back to Renaissance Europe.
+Historically, wallpaper was created as a lower-cost replacement for the expensive wall tapestries that were so common.
 As the trend grew, different wallpaper patterns became available.

-People enjoyed plastering their walls well into the 1980's when wallpaper suddenly became boring.
-Wall paintings quickly took the place of the former paper.
-Drab and flowery patterns simply didn't entice the average consumer during the Eighties - then again, who can blame them?
+People enjoyed plastering their walls well into the 1980s, until wallpaper suddenly became boring.
+Murals and wall decals quickly took the place of the former paper.
+Drab and flowery patterns simply didn't entice homeowners during the flashy Eighties - then again, who can blame them?

-Within the past two to three years, wallpaper has begun to resurface.
-Modern wallpaper is quirky, colourful, and chalk-full of divine design.
+Within the past decade, wallpaper has resurfaced.
+Contemporary wallpaper is quirky, colorful, and chockful of divine design.
 As more and more consumers grow tired of regular old paint, wallpaper is quickly gaining in popularity.

-Here are some wallpaper designers that you'll want to check out:
+Here are a few wallpaper designers to check out: